Change the law, change the world

 Maybe it’s a delivery truck double-parked in the bike lane.
 Maybe utility workers, cable installers or parents dropping off their kids at soccer practice.
 Or any of the countless other reasons people needlessly, and thoughtlessly, block bike lanes.

-So let’s stop it, already.
-Make it a clear violation of the law to block any bike lane or designated bike route unless absolutely necessary, and then only as long as necessary.
+It’s already against the law to double park, in or out of a bike lane, and while state law technically allows parking in bike lanes, most localities forbid it.
+So let’s explicitly ban all parking in bike lanes, and make it a clear violation of the law to block any bike lane or designated bike route unless absolutely necessary, and then only as long as necessary.
 Because those few feet of asphalt between the two painted lines are there for our safety, not their convenience.

 6. Require that bike lanes be maintained in their original condition